tanzaki/laravel.blog-guides/getting_started.md

 for this controller.
 These actions will perform CRUD operations on the articles within our system.

-NOTE: There are `public`, `private` and `protected` methods in Ruby, but only `public` methods can be actions for controllers.
+NOTE: There are `public`, `private` and `protected` methods in PHP, but only `public` methods can be actions for controllers.
-For more details check out [Programming Ruby](http://www.ruby-doc.org/docs/ProgrammingRuby/).
+For more details check out [Programming PHP](http://www.ruby-doc.org/docs/ProgrammingPHP/).

 If you refresh <http://localhost:3000/articles/new> now, you'll get a new error:

 ![Unknown action new for ArticlesController!](images/getting_started/unknown_action_new_for_articles.png)

-This error indicates that Rails cannot find the `new` action inside the `ArticlesController` that you just generated.
-This is because when controllers are generated in Rails they are empty by default, unless you tell it your desired actions during the generation process.
+This error indicates that Laravel cannot find the `new` action inside the `ArticlesController` that you just generated.
+This is because when controllers are generated in Laravel they are empty by default, unless you tell it your desired actions during the generation process.

 To manually define an action inside a controller, all you need to do is to